-Embrace Dignity is a feminist organisation.
+Embrace Dignity is a South African feminist and abolitionist and human rights advocacy organisation.
 This means that we strive for the realisation of gender equality by directly challenging patriarchal and cultural gender norms that seek to oppress women and other marginalised bodies and deprive them of living a life of dignity.
-We do this by championing the rights of prostituted people through our Law Reform Advocacy, Public Education and Exit programmes.
+We want to abolish the system of prostitution by championing the human rights of prostituted people through our advocacy for the enactment of the Abolitionist Equality Law through our Law Reform Programme as well as through our Public Education and Exit programmes.

-Our programmes are based on the Nordic model of human rights that addresses violence against women and gender equality.
+Our programmes are based on the Nordic or Abolition Model of human rights that addresses violence against women and gender equality.
 This model criminalises those who purchase sexual services and decriminalises those who are exploited for prostitution, but also offers prostituted people support to increase their options and to be able to choose to exit.

 KWANELE (an isiXhosa word for Enough) is a newly established survivor-founded and -led movement of predominantly poor black women from disadvantaged and marginalised backgrounds who live in South Africa.
 The survivors do not recognise prostitution as work but rather as a means of survival when there were limited or no other options available to them.
 The movement calls for the abolition of the system of prostitution and is advocating for the adoption and enactment of the Abolitionist Equality Law in South Africa and Africa as a whole, which they regard as the only rational and comprehensive policy for addressing the harms and violence of the system of prostitution.